José José: Legacy

 The music of José José is widely known in the Hispanic community.
-Many artists have acknowledged José as an influence, including Cristian Castro, Vicente Fernández, Alejandro Fernández, Nelson Ned, Pepe Aguilar, Kalimba, Erik Rubin, Manuel Mijares, Lupita D'Alessio, Diego Verdaguer, Reyli, Chayanne and Marc Anthony.
+Many artists have acknowledged José as an influence, including Cristian Castro, Vicente Fernández, Alejandro Fernández, Nelson Ned, Pepe Aguilar, Kalimba, Erik Rubin, Manuel Mijares, Lupita D'Alessio, Diego Verdaguer, Reyli, Chayanne, Luis Fonsi and Marc Anthony.

 In 1997, José was inducted into Billboard Latin Music Hall of Fame.
 He received the Billboard Latin Music Lifetime Achievement Award in 2013.

 In 2002, José José was awarded the Excellence Award at the 14th Annual Lo Nuestro Awards and was inducted into the International Latin Music Hall of Fame.
 In 2004, he received the Latin Grammy Lifetime Achievement Award.
 A year later he received the Personalidad del Año (Person of the Year) by the Latin Recording Academy.